Mrmagicpie/Mrmagicpie/README.md

 # Well hello there 👋

 Hello!
 I'm Mrmagicpie, a young developer from [the magic lands](https://mrmagicpie.xyz).
-My pronouns are **they/them** <!--and they/them oop -->but you can really call me anything, and I'll respond.
+My pronouns are **he/them** but you can really call me anything, and I'll respond.

 ## Who am I